 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying supplementary information: Statement of Assets, Liabilities and Fund Balances - Modified Cash Basis - Governmental Funds, Statement of Revenues, Expenditures and Changes in Fund Balances -Modified Cash Basis - Governmental Funds, Schedule of Revenues Collected by Source - Modified Cash Basis - Governmental Funds, Comparison of Revenues by Source - Modified Cash Basis, Schedule of Expenditures Paid by Object - Modified Cash Basis and Selected Trends and the accompanying schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying supplementary information: Statement of Assets, Liabilities and Fund Balances - Modified Cash Basis - Governmental Funds, Statement of Revenues, Expenditures and Changes in Fund Balances -Modified Cash Basis - Governmental Funds, Schedule of Revenues Collected by Source - Modified Cash Basis - Governmental Funds, Comparison of Revenues by Source - Modified Cash Basis, Schedule of Expenditures Paid by Object - Modified Cash Basis, Selected Trends, and the Schedule of Expenditures of Federal Awards on pages 12 through 21 are presented for purposes of complying with requirements of the Missouri Department of Elementary and Secondary Education and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole on the basis of accounting described in Note B.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.